 - Show Status: Provides the current status of the cryptographic module through the LED.

-The module indicates successful completion of initialization and power-on self-tests by blinking the LED a solid green once.
-If there is a failure during initialization or power-on self-tests, the module will cease operation and will indicate failure by blinking the LED red. - Self-Tests: Executes the power-on self-tests and is invoked by a power cycle. - Blind Reset: Returns the device to factory defaults, if enabled by policy.
+- Self-Tests: Executes the power-on self-tests and is invoked by a power cycle.

+- Blind Reset: Returns the device to factory defaults, if enabled by policy.
-For additional information, please see the IronKey User Guide.